aagamjain01/Parallax_Website/README.md

 # Parallax_Website
- Create a simple website by using Html and CSS Backend.
+ Create a simple website by using Html and CSS.